matthewleo144/Portfolio/README.md

 There are three modes I specialized it.
 They are
 1. Light Mode
-2. Dark Mode
+2. Dark Mode and
-3. Neon Mode (Recommend)
+3. Neon Mode (Recommend).